artefactual-labs/rdss-archivematica/compose/dev/README.md

 Once you're done you can destroy everything with: `make destroy`.
 This task will also remove the data volumes, e.g. the changes written to disk (like those belonging in a database) will also be lost permanently.

+## Development workflow

+If your working on webapps like `dashboard` or `archivematica-storage-service` your changes in the source code should take effect immediately - you don't need to restart the service.
+But in some cases you also need to regenerate the container (e.g. if you change parameters in `docker-compose.dev.yml`).
+A nice shortcut that can do that for you while making sure the service is started again is:

+    $ docker-compose up -d archivematica-dashboard

+If you add the `--build` flag, the Docker image will be rebuilt too.
+This is useful when you've made changes to the `Dockerfile` or perhaps added new dependencies to `requirements/*.txt` that you want to be installed.
+For
+example:

+    $ docker-compose up --build -d archivematica-dashboard

+In some cases you need to go further and discard any image layer cached previously.
+You can only do this using `docker-compose build` directly:

+    $ docker-compose build --no-cache --pull archivematica-dashboard